-Memory cards are not the same, well that it is quite obvious capacity-wise but there are more differences that lay beneath that little precious storage device.
+Memory cards are not the same, well that is quite obvious capacity-wise but there are more differences that lay beneath that little precious storage device.
 Note that no iPhone has ever had a micro SD card slot to date.
 Most other smartphones out there have Micro SD card support.
-Ensure that your device supports this feature before buying this extend your device storage.
+Ensure that your device supports this feature before buying it this extends your device storage.

 1) 1GB and less (1/2 and 1/4)